Thai Basil Pesto – and what to do with it!

 Ingredients

-• 2 cups Thai basil leaves - washed and dried; lightly packed.
+• 2 cups Thai basil leaves, washed and dried; lightly packed

-• 3 medium cloves fresh garlic, peeled
+• 3 medium garlic cloves, peeled

-• 2 tablespoon Pignoli Nuts (pine nuts)
+• 2 tablespoon pignoli Nuts, (pine nuts)

-• 2 tablespoons nutritional yeast
+• 2 tablespoons nutritional yeast, can use Parmigiano Reggiano

 • 1/4 teaspoon sea salt